Michael Okyere Baafi

 Michael Okyere Baafi is a Ghanaian politician and businessman who was appointed Executive Secretary of the Ghana Free Zones Board in 2017. and resigned in 2021 following his election as the Member of parliament for the New Juaben South (Ghana parliament constituency).

+Education

+A proud alumnus of Ghana Senior High School, Koforidua, he holds MBA in Marketing and Corporate Strategy from the University of Ghana, and a Bachelor of Education (Honours) degree, University of Cape Coast.

 Work experience

 Okyere Baafi was the Head of Sales and Marketing at the Phoenix Insurance.

-He holds MBA in Marketing and Corporate Strategy from the University of Ghana, and a Bachelor of Education (Honours) degree, University of Cape Coast.

-He's a member of the Chartered Institute of Marketing, UK and has over 10 years experience in insurance marketing.
+He is a member of the Chartered Institute of Marketing, UK and has over 10 years experience in insurance marketing.